Shnitselon/test/README.md

 4. After validating Autoload, you can validate the mapping functions either in Resource Manager Client (in the L1 resource's **Settings>Mappings** page, or in CloudShell Portal, by [building a blueprint](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/LAB-MNG/Rsc-Cnct/Phys-Ntwrk-Crt.htm) with 2 resources and a route, then reserving this blueprint and connecting the route.

-**Build the driver's package:**
+**Building and installing the driver's package on CloudShell:**

-Once you’ve finished implementing and testing the driver, it’s time to create a package to be used in your CloudShell production environment.
-Note that you can skip this step altogether if you developed your driver in the production environment.
+Once you’ve finished implementing and testing the driver, it’s time to create the shell package and install it in your CloudShell production environment.
+Note that you can skip this section altogether if you developed your driver in the production environment.

-* From the *\Drivers* folder, run the following command:
+1. From the *\Drivers* folder, run the following command:

         `Scripts\build_driver.exe`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The L1 shell package is created in the shell project's *dist* folder, bearing the shell's name and version.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example: *dist\cloudshell-L1-DriverName-1.0.1.zip*

-### Install the driver's package

-1. Extract the driver's package to the *\Drivers* folder *C:\\Program Files (x86)\\QualiSystems\\CloudShell\\Server\\Drivers*
+2. Extract the driver's package to the *\Drivers* folder *C:\\Program Files (x86)\\QualiSystems\\CloudShell\\Server\\Drivers*
-2. Navigate to the extracted folder and install the driver, as explained in [Create a new driver and install the driver's environment](#CreateNewDriver)
+3. Navigate to the extracted folder and install the driver, as explained in [Create a new driver and install the driver's environment](#CreateNewDriver)
-3. Follow the steps in [Testing in CloudShell](#CreateNewDriver) to install the driver on CloudShell.
+4. Follow the steps in [Testing in CloudShell](#CreateNewDriver) to install the driver on CloudShell.